Our MPA curriculum, alumni, and beyond the classroom!

 Public administration is the implementation of government policies and the management of public programs.
 Public administrators are responsible for the organization and operation of government agencies, ensuring that our laws, policies, and programs are effectively administered to serve the public.
 Public administrators work in institutions at the local, state, federal levels as well as supranational organizations.
 Public administrators engage in policy implementation, public service delivery, government accountability, intergovernmental relations, and public sector management.

-Closely tied to the work of government are nonprofit organizations, many of which deliver government services on the behalf of the public through government contracts and grants or meet the needs of the public that government can or does not in a wide range of areas from social services to the arts.
-Nonprofit managers must be conversant in fundraising and resource development, program management, managing and recruiting volunteers and their staff, financial oversight, advocacy, and community engagement.
-At Buffalo State we train current and future managers through courses in budgeting, human resource management, strategic planning, leadership, research methods, data analysis, program evaluation, organizational structure, and policy analysis.
+Closely tied to the work of government are nonprofit organizations, many of which deliver government services on the behalf of the public through government contracts and grants or meet the needs of the public that government can or does not to deliver in a wide range of areas from social services to the arts.
+In New York State, nonprofits deliver many of New York's social services and, therefore, work closely with local and state government.
+Nonprofit managers, whether they receive funding from governments, own resources, or private donors and foundations, must be conversant in fundraising and resource development, program management, managing and recruiting volunteers and their staff, financial oversight, advocacy, and community engagement.
+Nonprofit managers, like their public counterparts, manage their organizations in the public interest, not for the "bottom line."

 Our public administration faculty have been guided by our mission to serve the City of Buffalo, Western New York, the State of New York, and beyond by training civic and community-engaged leaders to start or enhance their careers as managers in the public and nonprofit sectors.
 Our public administration alumni have served from the White House to village hall, from banking to industry, from large, well-funded nonprofits to storefront neighborhood voluntary associations, and higher education.

-We nurture alumni-student interactions by inviting our alumni to campus to share their expertise with students and faculty, such as the City of Buffalo Mayor Byron Brown who co-created our NYS Government & Budget class (MPA); serving on our MPA advisory board; serving as panel chairs and discussants in conferences; supervising undergraduate and graduate internships; and, overseeing MPA project research at their government and nonprofit agencies.
+We nurture alumni-student interactions by inviting our alumni to campus to share their expertise with students and faculty, such as the City of Buffalo Mayor Byron Brown who co-created our NYS Government & Budget class (MPA); serving on our MPA Advisory Board; serving as panel chairs and discussants in conferences; supervising undergraduate and graduate internships; and, overseeing MPA project research at their government and nonprofit agencies.
 New York State government has recognized our leadership in training public administrators by including our MPA in the Excelsior Service Fellowship Program, which has accepted a number of our MPA graduates for two-year, full-time fellowships in NYS government agencies and state authorities.

 A balance of expertise, academic training, scholarship, teaching excellence, and community engagement